 The service came to Reed in November 2019 to help source two assessors for four upcoming, urgent assessments.
 The client was looking for experienced, independent assessors to complete evaluations, ensuring adopters and children were not left waiting unnecessarily during the adoption process.

-After picking up the job from the client, Kayleigh Navarro, Recruitment Manager at Reed said: “I investigated the type of work the assessors completed and undertook research to ensure I understood exactly what the client was looking for.
+After picking up the job from the client, Kayleigh Navarro, Team Manager at Reed said: “I investigated the type of work the assessors completed and undertook research to ensure I understood exactly what the client was looking for.
 The social work assessors the client needed normally work independently, meaning they either get paid as a PSC or are set up as sole traders.
 As we cannot pay people as sole traders, this limited the candidate pool I could work from.

 “The client was given a clear time frame from the start, so they understood how long the compliance process would take.
 This helped to ensure expectations were set from the beginning.”